 Long-lived assets and certain identifiable intangibles held and used by the Company are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Events relating to recoverability may include significant unfavorable changes in business conditions, recurring losses or a forecasted inability to achieve break-even operating results over an extended period.
 The Company evaluates the recoverability of long-lived assets based upon forecasted undiscounted cash flows.
-Should impairment in value be indicated, the carrying value of the long-lived and or intangible assets would be adjusted, based on estimates of future discounted cash flows.
-The Company evaluated the recoverability of the carrying value of the Company's property and equipment, right of use asset and intellectual property.
-No impairment charges were recoverability for both of the three and six months ended June 30, 2020 and 2019.
+Should impairment in value be indicated, the carrying value of the long-lived intangible assets would be adjusted, based on estimates of future discounted cash flows.
+The Company evaluated the recoverability of the Company's property and equipment, right of use asset and intellectual property.
+No impairment charges were recognized for both of the three and nine months ended September 30, 2020 and 2019.